martencassel/radcli/README.md

 # Description
-The radcli library provides a Ruby interface for performin actions on a Active Directory domain using the realmd/adcli tool.
+The radcli library provides a Ruby interface for performing actions on a Active Directory domain using the realmd/adcli tool.
 (adcli: https://www.freedesktop.org/software/realmd/adcli/devel-building.html)

 # Installation